germanrcuriel/myinvestor2ofx/README.md

-# MyInvestor XLS to OFX
+# MyInvestor XLSX to OFX

-A little express application to convert MyInvestor XLS to OFX format.
+A little express application to convert MyInvestor XLSX to OFX format.

 ![](./screenshot/mi2ofx.png)